Bassil88/Bassil88/README.md

 ### Hi there 👋
 ## I'm Bassil
-# I'm a Full-Stack Web Developer currently studying at DCI (Digital Career Institute) in Germany.
-My studies will be completed in October 2023.
+# just completed my Full-Stack Web Developer online course at DCI (Digital Career Institute) in Germany. started on October 2022 to December 2023.

 ### about me? hmm.. well:
 I have a strong passion for challenges, which is why I enjoy doing parkour in my free time.
 Parkour is a demanding and difficult sport, but whenever I master a new movement or flip, it gives me an incredible feeling of accomplishment.
 Even during challenging moments when I push myself beyond my limits, I experience a rush of excitement and adrenaline, knowing that I'm about to achieve a new goal.